 Pvt.
 John T. Stanton was the son of John W. Stanton

-and Susie Severine-Stanton.
-He was born in
+three children.
+He was born in Mansfield, Texas,

-Mansfield, Texas, on August 30, 1913, and known as J.
+on August 30, 1913, and known as J. T. to his

-children.
+family.
 When he was two, his family moved to

 next 27 years until he was drafted into the U.S. Army

-in March, 1941.
+in March 1941.

-After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk, Louisiana.
-It was there that John joined the 192nd Tank Battalion which was preparing for duty in the Philippine Islands.
-According to Andy Aquila, John's name was one of the last names drawn from a hat to be transferred to the 192nd.
+After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk, Louisiana, and informed the battalion was being sent overseas.
+Being the the battalion was made up mainly of National Guardsmen, the army allowed men 29 years or older, or married, to resign from federal service.
+It was at that time that John joined the battalion when his name was selected in a drawing.
+According to Andy Aquila, John's name was one of the last names drawn, from a hat, to be transferred to the 192nd.
 Peter Pirnat stated, in a letter, that Stanton did not want to go overseas because his mother was ill.
-The sergeant who could have prevented his transfer did nothing.
+The sergeant who could have prevented his transfer did nothing to prevent John's transfer.
 Upon joining the battalion, John was assigned to Headquarters Company.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 The morning of December 8, 1941, he lived the Japanese attack on Clark Field.
 He spent the next four months working to supply the tanks with ammunition and gasoline.